Teaching Your Kids To Save

 Let Your Child Make Mistakes

 Once again, we want to encourage smart choices.
 Your child’s learning process may include impulse purchases or running out of allowance now and then.
 There may be a time they don’t earn their allowance if they haven’t completed their chores.
 It is important that they feel the impact of these small choices to avoid bigger money mistakes in the future.

 You Have the Tools

 Teaching your child about money, saving, and choices can be fun and exciting.
 Moreover, they want to handle their money.
 The more empowered and confident they feel, the better choices they will make in the future.
 Get started now and they'll be an expert in no time!
-For a little more help, check out our award winning Financial Education Program, complete with interactive tutorials like out Teen Banzai program, free workshops, and Certified Financial Coaching.
+For a little more help, check out our award winning Financial Education Program, complete with interactive tutorials like our Online Learning Center for kids teens and adults, free Community Workshops, and free Certified Financial Coaching.